Roobyx/dupka/README.md

 ## Known issues
 - Map type switch actionsheet does not close itself on map switch
-- Location is taken only once and is not bein properly updated - all reports are using the same location
+- Location is not always renewed and some reports end up on older locations